xtexx/central/docs/admin/actions.md

 DEFAULT_ACTIONS_URL = https://code.forgejo.org
 ```

-The actions found at https://code.forgejo.org are:
+The actions published at https://code.forgejo.org are:

 - known to work with Forgejo Actions
 - published under a Free Software license